Available Dogs

 GRACE

 Finally, we had Grace’s DNA done and she does have 17.6% Gray Wolf in her DNA.
 That means she is considered a “Wolf Dog”.
 In North Carolina it is legal to own a Wolf Dog or Wolf Hybrid as long as it’s not 100% Wolf (A Hybrid is where one parent is a full blooded Wolf and the other parent is a Dog), but each county has different ordinances and they may not be allowed.
 For this reason, anyone interested in adopting Grace has to let us know which county they reside so we can find out if a Wolf Dog is allowed prior to approving an adoption.
+We will absolutely follow up on this and will do a background check on any potential adopter to make sure that the address given is correct.

 Grace is in need of sponsorship while she is at Roseys Rescue until she is able to find the appropriate home.